Druage/Pantheon/README.md

 My name is Lee and I am the creator of this project.
 I go by the name of Druage and you can contact me at Druage@gmx.com.

-The other developer goes the name of TheCanadianBacon, and he is the reason for why this frontend is going to become it's own Libretro Api.
+The other developer goes the name of TheCanadianBacon, and he is the reason for why this frontend is going to become its own Libretro Api.

 ####Coding Style: